Local grafting heterogeneities control water intrusion and extrusion in nanopores: Results

 \subsection{Microscopic origin of extrusion}

 Although it can be described within the same framework~\cite{tinti2017intrusion}, the conditions at which extrusion occurs are not described by Laplace's equation~\eqref{Laplace}.
-Actually, extrusion consists of the nucleation of a vapor phase from the confined liquid (cavitation), which involves the nontrivial competition of bulk, surface~\cite{kelton2010nucleation,giacomello2020}, and line~\cite{lefevre2004intrusion,guillemot2012,tinti2017intrusion} terms.
+Actually, extrusion originates in the nucleation of a vapor phase from the confined liquid (cavitation), which involves the nontrivial competition of bulk, surface~\cite{kelton2010nucleation,giacomello2020}, and line~\cite{lefevre2004intrusion,guillemot2012,tinti2017intrusion} terms.
 Thus, thermal fluctuations can stochastically lead to the emptying of an individual pore by overcoming a free energy barrier $\Delta \Omega^\dag$.

-By looking at individual extrusion trajectories, we noticed that extrusion starts at specific locations within the pore characterized by the smallest radius (Fig.~\ref{Extrusion}a and Fig.~S8 of the Supporting Information).
-This region usually also corresponds to the most hydrophobic region, because at those locations more hydrophobic material is accumulated.
-Together, constrictions and enhanced hydrophobicity, which are maximum at the highest grafting densities, conspire in favoring the formation of a cavitation nucleus.
+By looking at individual extrusion trajectories, we noticed that extrusion starts at specific locations within the pore characterized by the smallest radius (Figure~\ref{Extrusion}a and b, Supplementary Figure~S12-S13). {Figure~\ref{Extrusion}c shows a fair correlation between the position of the nucleation bubble along the channel and the position of the minimum radius.} This region usually also corresponds to the most hydrophobic region, because at those locations more hydrophobic material is accumulated. {If along the pore there are multiple constrictions, multiple bubbles can nucleate at the same time, as shown in Supplementary Figure~S14.} Together, constrictions and enhanced hydrophobicity, which are maximum at the highest grafting densities, conspire in favoring the formation of a cavitation nucleus.

-More formally, expressing the nucleation free energy as a sum of volume, surface, and line terms, one can build a simple classical nucleation theory for the formation of a bubble in a cylindrical pore~\cite{lefevre2004intrusion,tinti2023}.
+More formally, expressing the nucleation free energy as a sum of volume, surface, and line terms, one can build a simple classical nucleation theory for the formation of a bubble in a cylindrical pore~\cite{lefevre2004intrusion,tinti2023} .
 In particular, the nucleation barrier $\Delta \Omega^\dag$ can be expressed as

-where $V^*$, $A^*_\mathrm{lv}$, $A^*_\mathrm{sv}$, and $l^*_\mathrm{slv}$ are the volume, liquid-vapor area, solid-vapor area, and triple line length of the critical bubble, respectively; $\tau$ is the line tension.
-We use the estimates of Lefevre et al.~~\cite{lefevre2004intrusion} for the geometrical quantities and physically sound values for the thermodynamic parameters ($\Delta \Omega^\dag=10$~k$_\mathrm{B}$T, which is compatible with the simulated times, and $\lambda=-17$~pN close to values previously reported in literature~\cite{tinti2017intrusion, paulo2023}).
+where $V^*$, $A^*_\mathrm{lv}$, $A^*_\mathrm{sv}$, and $l^*_\mathrm{slv}$ are the volume, liquid-vapor area, solid-vapor area, and triple line length of the critical bubble, respectively; $\tau$ is an effective line tension that takes into account nanoscale effects, see, e.g., \cite{tinti2017intrusion, schimmele2007conceptual, schimmele2009line} .
+We used the estimates of Lefevre et al.~\cite{lefevre2004intrusion} for the geometrical quantities.
+For the thermodynamic parameters, we kept a constant value of $\Delta \Omega^\dag=10$~k$_\mathrm{B}$T, which is compatible with the simulated times, and considered a range of $\tau$ close to the ones previously reported in literature~\cite{tinti2017intrusion, paulo2023,badr2022cloaking} , $-10$~pN $<\tau<-5$~pN).